 Now it’s your turn: Do you have any tips on meeting someone online?
 Please share them below!

-If you liked this article and want more of Andrew’s digital marketing & communications thoughts on growing your corporate and personal brand delivered to your inbox, you can subscribe here.
+If you want more of these web design and social media marketing thoughts delivered to your inbox for free, you can subscribe here.

 Andrew Schiestel is the Chief of WOW!
-Projects at tbk Creative, a web design & social media marketing agency that specializes in building and monetizing online communities around brands.
-He’s also the founder of the $100 Challenge.
-To contact Andrew about speaking at your upcoming corporate communications event email him at andrew [ at ] tbkcreative [ dot ] com.
+Projects at tbk Creative, a web design & social marketing agency that instigates and accelerates consumer action around brands.
+To contact Andrew about speaking at your upcoming web marketing & communications event, click here.
 Andrew can be followed on Twitter here.
-To contact tbk Creative, click here.